TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 470,854 videos
+* Total videos: 470,884 videos
-* Total videos found that match keywords: 31,914 videos
+* Total videos found that match keywords: 31,943 videos
+  * Total unprocessed videos: 29 videos
 * Total videos found that are processed and marked: 3,324 videos
   * Information Collection: 2,178 videos
   * Non-Giftcard Robux Giveaways: 958 videos